-Otherwise it will do mostly fine without shade.
+Otherwise it will mostly do fine without shade.

-Water over the soil and not on the plant, this is one mistake new gardeners tend to make.
+Water directly over the soil and not on the plant, this is one mistake new gardeners tend to make.

 During summers you will need to water it every day, because obviously the water will dry out quickly.